 Fun fact: Some of its flowers are edible.
 In fact, the Chinese use it in dishes like hot and sour soup, moo shu pork, and of course, daylily soup.

 4) Gleditsia Triacanthos (Honey Locust)

 The Honey Locust tree sheds and regains its leaves annually.
 Its wood is rot-resistant, helping it prosper in urban areas, even in climates with a nasty winter like Massachusetts and Ontario.
-The Gleditsia is easily crown-raised, which is why we love it as a provider of shade over a deck on a hot summer’s day.
+The Gleditsia is easily crown-raised, which is why we love it as a to provide shade over a deck on a hot summer’s day.

-Fun fact: It’s called the Honey Locust because of the sweet taste of its legume pulp, which can be fermented to make beer.
+Fun fact: It’s called the Honey Locust because of the sweet taste of its legume pulp, which you can ferment to make beer.
 Cheers!

 5) Acer Palmatum (Japanese Maple)